Dewi-Amaliah/MRP_diagnostic_plot/README.md

-# Visualising MRP: Alternative of The Current Practice
+# Visualising MRP: Alternatives of The Current Practice

 ## :clipboard: About